jiu-lin107141137/Quantum-Experiment/bb84/README.md

 ---

-### What will happen when the communicating is under disruption :
+### What will happen if the communicating is under disruption :
 Now let's consider this protocol to be performed **in reality**, there will be inevitable noise in the communicating channel and others' eavesdropping during the communication.
 These disruptions will cause the information an idle qubit holds to fade away, resulting in the measurement is not the one expects.
 Look at step 4, since Alice only sends qubits to Bob, the basis to measure qubits has not been revealed, eavesdropper has no idea which basis to measure in to eavesdrop on the communication; at best, he can only guess, and if his guess goes wrong, he will disturb the state sent to Bob.
 If the state is disturbed by noise or eavesdropping, Bob will receive the wrong measurement with high probability, and Bob and Alice will discover the disturbance in step 7.